 Phaneron

 Answer: Sets not used in every episode are usually built in sections that can easily be dismantled and reassembled as needed.
-I've noticed in some shows that one shell structure is often repurposed into whatever is needed.
+I've noticed in some shows that one shell structure is often repurposed with minor changes into whatever is needed.
 In "Friends," one set was used for Chandler's work office, also as Rachel's office at Ralph Lauren, for Joey's new apartment when he briefly moved out, etc. The same with "Roseanne," where Crystal's house was also used for David's home, for "The Fifties Show" episode, etc. Darlene's Chicago apartment set was also used for Becky and Mark's Minneapolis apartment.

 raywest